Deja-Vu1/PDF-double-side/README.md

 # Welcome to PDF-double-side!

 Hi!
 I'm 15.
-I have a old printer so I can't print double-sided outs.
+I have an old printer so I can't print double-sided outs.
 The goal of this project is for anyone with an old printer to be able to double-sided printing.

 # How